ShoExperiment/GlyphsGPT/README.md

 ### 5. Notes

-- **AI Models**: The AI models used (ChatGPT 3.5 and Claude 3.5 sonnet) are hard-coded in the plugin.
+- **AI Models**: The AI models used (ChatGPT 3.5 and Claude 3.7) are hard-coded in the plugin.
 If you want to use a different model, you will need to modify the plugin code.
 For example:

 ```python
 model="claude-3-5-sonnet-20240620"